CoderJayUK/atmega328P-PU/README.md

 Now it's time to put the hex file onto the chip :)

+**What is ihex?**

+The 8-bit Intel hex file format is a printable ASCII format consisting of one or more data records followed by an end-of-file record.
+[Read more on Wiki](https://en.wikipedia.org/wiki/Intel_HEX).

 ## Programming the ATMega328P

 I'm use my handy PICkit2 to program the ATMega328P.
 The PICkit2 is